Ardvb/Pands-Iris-Project-2019/README.md

 Here we can start to see clearly that especially the petal length and width of the Iris setosa is much shorter than the other two species.

 Another interesting and suitable way of visualizing if the swarmplot, than can be created using seaborn.
-Seaborn is a Python visualization library based on matplotlib, providing a high-level interface for drawing statistical graphics.
-With the swarmplot, you can see the features of the different species in the blink of an eye.
+Using the swarmplot, you can see the features of the different species in the blink of an eye.

 ![image](https://user-images.githubusercontent.com/47186083/56309335-4cc10f00-6141-11e9-8071-925c9314e7ce.png)